Pittsburgh

 The Photo Antiquities Museum of Photographic History boasts an extensive collection of photographs, primarily dating from the 1840s to the 1950s.
 Photographs from the archives are now being cataloged and digitized into a computer indexing system.

-Committed to education, research, and wildlife conservation, the Pittsburgh Zoo & PPG Aquarium is actively involved in 25 Species Survival Plans and proudly exhibits 32 threatened or endangered species.
+Dedicated to education, research, and conservation, the Pittsburgh Zoo & PPG Aquarium participates in 25 Species Survival Plans and proudly exhibits 32 threatened or endangered species.
+Its expansive, naturalistic habitats offer immersive encounters with wildlife from around the globe:

 The Bible Lands Museum's exhibits offer glimpses into life from prehistoric times into the Middle Ages.
 Artifacts include many forms of pottery; objects made of stone, bone, alabaster, faience, glass, and metal; and rare examples of ancient basketry, leather, and textiles.